 Add bonito flakes and soak for 15 minutes - strain.

 Use as a flavoring agent for your dipping sauce.

-There are many different types of soy sauce that you can use to make your ponzu or Japanese citrus sauce taste unique.
+There are many different types of soy sauce that you can use to make your ponzu dipping sauce taste unique.

 Non-traditional soy sauce is made with chemicals and only takes 2 to 3 days to produce - Beware!

 Also, most brands will be made from wheat and soy.
 Tamari is the only one I know of that is gluten free.
 And Nama Shoyu is the only "raw" or unpasteurized soy sauce that I know of - if your looking for more enzymes.